Charles A. Zimmermann

-Charles A. Zimmermann (1861 – 16 January 1916) was an American composer of marches and popular music.
+Charles A. Zimmermann (1861 – January 16, 1916) was an American composer of marches and popular music.
 A graduate of the Peabody Conservatory of Music in Baltimore, he was appointed bandmaster at the United States Naval Academy in 1887 at the age of 26.
-He served as the academy's bandmaster until his death from a brain hemorrhage in 1916.
-He is buried at the Naval Academy cemetery.
+Zimmermann served as the academy's bandmaster until his death from a brain hemorrhage in 1916.
+Zimmermann is buried at the Naval Academy cemetery.

 Zimmermann composed his most famous march, "Anchors Aweigh", in 1906 when he was a lieutenant in the United States Navy.
 The lyrics were written by Alfred Hart Miles, a midshipman.
 The march was intended from the beginning to serve as a rousing tune for football games.
-The familiar strain is actually the trio (third movement) of the larger work.
+The familiar strain is actually the trio of the larger work.
 Zimmermann also composed numerous songs for the 1902 stage play The Wizard of Oz.